Media Information

 default image

-F1 Academy media accreditation is only granted to written and photo-based media outlets.
+F1 ACADEMY media accreditation is only granted to written and photo-based media outlets.
 Any podcast, radio, or filming requests (television/digital/social) will be passed on to Formula 1’s media rights department.

-Please note, F1 Academy media accreditation grants access to the F1 Academy paddock only.
+Please note, F1 ACADEMY media accreditation grants access to the F1 ACADEMY paddock only.

 Accreditation Application Deadlines